populationgenomics/metamist/docs/installation.md

 export SM_DEV_DB_PASSWORD="metamist_password"
 export SM_DEV_DB_PORT="5432"
 ```

-If you do go down the route of setting the variables in your project's vscode `launch.json`, it is still a good idea to set the first 3 environment variables above in your bash/zsh profile.
-These variables are used by some of the scripts below, for example to generate the Metamist API.
-If they aren't set then your generated API will point to the production Metamist.

-in `.vscode/launch.json`
+<p class="callout info">Environment variables in VSCode</p>

+>If you are using VSCode to run the API, you should still set the first two variables from the above snippet in your bash/zsh profile.
+> These variables are used in scripts we will run later in the setup, and will not be inherited from your `launch.json` file, *so ensure that the values are the same*.

+In your `.vscode/launch.json`, create the following configuration:
 ```json
 {
     "version": "0.2.0",